-The year 2020 saw the launch of the Generation Equality Forum process, 13 a global mass movement to commemorate the 25th anniversary of the adoption of the Beijing Declaration and Platform for Action of the Fourth World Conference on Women (Beijing, 1995).
+The year 2020 saw the launch of the Generation Equality Forum process, a global mass movement to commemorate the 25th anniversary of the adoption of the Beijing Declaration and Platform for Action of the Fourth World Conference on Women (Beijing, 1995).
 The Forum is organized around six Action Coalitions, each one dedicated to a specific issue: i) Gender-based violence; ii) economic justice and rights; iii) bodily autonomy and sexual and reproductive health and rights (SRHR); iv) feminist action for climate justice; v) technology and innovation for gender equality; and vi) feminist movements and leadership.
 In consultation with the Delegates, during 2020, the CIM decided to join the Action Coalition on Economic Justice and Rights in order to use that space to strengthen its analysis and dialogue on the legal framework and persistent gaps.

 At the invitation of the OAS member States, the CIM took part a number of times in the OAS Permanent Council to commemorate the Day of Women in the Americas, International Women's Day, and the International Day for the Elimination of Violence against Women.
 In this space, it also emphasized the importance of reaching gender parity in all areas of life; presented its work to identify and address the gender dimensions of COVID-19; and presented the Commission's Annual Report 2019.
+Within the framework of the OAS Committee on Juridical and Political Affairs (CAJP), the Executive Secretary presented the 2020 Annual Report of the CIM8 (May 6, 2021), thus reporting on progress in compliance with Resolution AG/RES.2961 (L-O/20) of the OAS General Assembly.
 Likewise, the Executive Secretary of the CIM and several members of the team met regularly and consistently with member and observer states to address different aspects of their work, including the organization of activities within those States, although such activities are virtual for the moment.